Studio-Quatro/job-finder/docs/1-features_list.md

 - Offer gamification features (dashboards, leaderboards, points, etc.).
 - Be prepared to i18n.

 *Company profile*: Who are we, Values and Culture.
-Also show company logo and photo We could have a COMPANY ADMIN profile and this person can give access to post and edit jobs to other people.
+Also show company logo and photo.
+We could have a COMPANY ADMIN profile and this person can give access to post and edit jobs to other people.
 In this way, we can accept "recruiters" that manage more than one company.

 *Hiring proccess* (applications model): Some steps like QUESTIONS, MEETINGS (HR, technical, etc), CHALLENGE, FINAL MEETING.
 Employeers can set every step posting a link and a description and set the progress of candidate.